Free Answers for Your home and equipment electric wiring questions

 ”We are here to help as you build”

-We do not list any instructions on this site, we only answer the questions you ask the best we can and leave the answers posted for anyone to refer too.
-There are a couple of topics we address for safety reasons because I feel it is very important to let everyone know this type of business could be very dangerous and is not a game.
+We do not list any instructions on this site, we only answer the questions you ask the best we can and leave the answers posted for anyone to refer to.
+There are a couple of topics we address for safety reasons.
+We feel it is very important to let everyone know this type of business could be very dangerous and is not a game.
 Again, if you plan to follow any answers as instructions please be careful because the answers are not meant as instructions.
-When you receive answers to questions here and you feel you need more information, it may help to ask again with any additional questions you feel you need to ask.
+If you feel you need more information, it may help to ask again with any additional questions you feel you need to ask.